seananderson/metafolio/inst/ms/ms.md

 ----------------------

-Environmental dynamics typically have both short- and long-term fluctuations, such as annual variability as well as directional climatic warming.
+Environmental dynamics typically have both short- and long-term fluctuations, such as annual variability and directional climatic warming.
 We evaluated portfolio performance under these two components separately.
 We did not explicitly model a cyclical climate trend, such as the Pacific Decadal Oscillation, but the effect of such a trend would likewise largely be a product of the short-term variability and long-term trend.
 We represented short-term dynamics $e_{\mathrm{short}(t)}$ as a stationary first-order